 But, it shows up in that search because it has references, such as user reviews, to the name and address of a Courtyard by Marriott.

-The business listed in that search may not be a legitimate business.
+The business listed in that search may not be legitimate.

 Identifying Fraud in keyword stuffed business names